barretg/hl1-anniversary-ap/README.md

 and the game side, which is a Half-Life server dll rather than an AngelScript plugin.

-**Status: playable, unfinished.** The world, the client and the data pipeline are ported and tested.
-The game side is written and runs: the mod loads, missions warp, checks fire, items arrive, and pickups are refused until the multiworld sends them.
-What has not been proved in play is the far end of a run -- the mission-boundary interception, the finale's seal, DeathLink -- and nothing has had a full run-through yet.
-See [docs/PORT_PLAN.md](docs/PORT_PLAN.md) for what is left and [game/README.md](game/README.md) for how the game side is built. // TODO: update, all of these things are tested working
+**Status: playable start to finish.** Multiple full runs have been completed without issue: missions warp, checks fire, items arrive, pickups are refused until the multiworld sends them, mission boundaries return to the hub, the finale's seal opens Nihilanth and clearing it sends the goal, and DeathLink and the traps work.
+See [docs/PORT_PLAN.md](docs/PORT_PLAN.md) for how the port was done, [TODO.md](TODO.md) for deliberate deferrals and ideas, and [game/README.md](game/README.md) for how the game side is built.

 ## The target